Skip to main content

 Skin Type Compatibility Across Conditions

+One mistake we learned early: applying the balm to wet skin.
+Water prevents the oil phase from binding to makeup and sunscreen debris, which left a greasy residue that took a second cleanse to fix.
+Always start on completely dry skin.
 Dry and normal skin types are the natural audience.
 The lipid-rich formula feeds the moisture barrier exactly what dry skin lacks, and the gentle emulsification avoids the stripping that makes dry skin worse after cleansing.
+Pairing the balm with a dedicated facial oil like the Drunk Elephant Marula Oil creates a full oil-based routine — see our Marula Oil vs ELEMIS Balm comparison for details on how they work together.
 Mature skin benefits doubly — the barrier-preserving action protects skin that has naturally thinning lipid layers, and the Pro-Collagen marine complex adds a micro-dose of anti-aging nourishment during each cleanse.

 Oily and acne-prone skin can use this — but with awareness.
 The balm itself is non-comedogenic when fully emulsified and rinsed.
 The risk is incomplete rinsing.
 If any oil phase remains on oily skin, it sits in pores alongside existing sebum and creates the exact environment where comedones form.
 Oily skin users should extend the water-emulsification step to 20-30 seconds (versus 10-15 for dry skin) and consider a gentle foam or gel second cleanse in the evening when heavy SPF or makeup was worn.
 The balm handles the oil-based debris; the foam handles any remaining residue.
 This double-cleanse approach costs an extra 30 seconds and eliminates the pore-clogging risk entirely.